robb-j/gruber/README.md

 const person = Structure.object({ name, age, website });

 // Process the Structure and get a value out.
 The returned value is strongly typed!
-// This will throw a StructError if the value passed does not match the schema. const value = person.process(/* ... */);
+// This will throw a Structure.Error if the value passed does not match the schema. const value = person.process(/* ... */);
 ```